Gregg Wallace: 'My Saturday' Telegraph day-in-the-life piece has made him a figure of fun - I feel sad for him

 Visit Shots! now

-Every time I've opened X in the last three days, I have seen Gregg Wallace leering back at me; sadly for him, it has inevitably been people ripping his Telegraph Magazine day-in-the-life feature to shreds, detailing as it did his solo gym routine, Harvester fandom and the fact that he - by his own admission - spends more time playing computer games on a Saturday than he does playing with his son.
+Every time you opened X in early February, you saw Gregg Wallace leering back at you; sadly for him, it was inevitably because people were ripping his Telegraph Magazine day-in-the-life feature to shreds, detailing as it did his solo gym routine, Harvester fandom and the fact that he - by his own admission - spends more time playing computer games on a Saturday than he does playing with his son.
 A son, who also by his own admission, he wasn't keen on bringing into the world.

 It's easy - and let's face it good fun - to join in with the shred-ripping, and I've definitely been guilty of that, while feasting on various wags' takes.
 But underneath it all there's a sadness that I can't get away from.
 What at first was merely risible has now, over several days, coalesced into something more melancholy.
 And I think it's because Gregg Wallace has clearly never grown up.